 Each and every woman can relate to the stress others may be going through.
 Some of the factors that may be impacting you are:

 - Money stress due to gift buying, hosting obligations, and more.

-- Lack of good quality sleep either because we are too busy, or we’re feeling stressed making it hard to sleep.
+- Lack of good quality sleep either because you are too busy, or you’re feeling stressed making it hard to sleep.

 - The shorter days/less sunshine can result in a lower mood.

-- We don’t have time to look after ourselves properly (exercise, yoga, meditation, etc.).
+- You may not have time to look after ourselves properly (exercise, yoga, meditation, etc.).

-- We are faced with all kinds of party foods that don’t match our PCOS diet regime.
+- All kinds of party foods that don’t match our healthy eating regime.

 Basically, all of this adds up to stress that is outside our normal level.